fcynnek/Assignment_1/README.md

-# Assignment_1
+# Intro to HTML and CSS
- K. Cheng's Assignment #1 for Coders Campus Bootcamp
+Assignment_1 for Coders Campus Bootcamp

+This assignment was to replicate the landing page of Trello by using HTML and CSS.